ilovelogic/Pauli-Path-Method/README.md

 - Grouping Pauli operators at each layer of the path generation so that you only needed to determine the next possible Pauli operators for one operator in each grouping, rather than for all of the Pauli operators at the layer.
 - Building the tree version of all possible paths, which speeds up Fourier coefficient calculation.

-A further line of research would be to generalize to the gate sets used by Google and USTC, which are discussed in Section 4 of the [Aharonav et al.](https://arxiv.org/pdf/2211.03999) paper.
+A further line of research would be to generalize to the gate sets used by Google and USSTC, which are discussed in Section 4 of the [Aharonav et al.](https://arxiv.org/pdf/2211.03999) paper.

 ### Brute Force Simulation (Jesus Azpitarte):
 Currently, random sampling is working for 1d brickwork circuits.
 Adopting 2D circuit generation for sampling shouldn't be difficult.
 It's merely making sure the labels work similarly as in the 1D case.